daihocmo/daihocmo-space/learn-vietnamese/docs/resources.md

 - [VieChannel](https://www.youtube.com/channel/UCkna2OcuN1E6u5I8GVtdkOw): There are a lot of gameshows in this channel.

 ### Novels and Literary Texts
-- [HakoLN](https://ln.hako.vn/): Light novels and Web novels translated to Vietnamese
+- [Hako](https://ln.hako.vn/): Light novels and Web novels translated to Vietnamese
 - [DTV-Ebook](https://www.dtv-ebook.com): Download various Romance ebooks.
 - [1000 cuốn sách vang bóng một thời](https://tve-4u.org/forums/1000-quyen-sach-viet-mot-thoi-vang-bong.136/): old Vietnamese books (expired copyright) being digitalized.

 ### Manga
+- [Manga Recommendation](): From Japanese Media Recommendation, you can choose the same manga to read on any of these manga reading sites.
 - [Blogtruyenmoi](https://blogtruyenmoi.com/): A manga reader site made by Ngankvn, most of the mangas here are uploaded by users or scanlated groups.
 - [Nettruyen](https://nettruyenco.vn/): A pretty large manga reader site.
+- [TruyenQQVN](https://truyenqqvn.com/): Another manga (and manwa, manhua) reading site.

 ### Audiobooks & Podcasts
+- [Vietnamese Podcast Suggestion](): A list of suggestions for which Vietnamese podcasts to listen to.
 - [TVO Podcast](https://www.youtube.com/playlist?list=PLpDgPu_Hq9Zx5cejuDGZPWdDyTPAgse7P): A Podcast made by TiengVietOi - A Vietnamese learning Youtube channel.
 - [Podcastindex](https://podcastindex.org/): Listen to Podcast online without sign-in, not just Vietnamese Podcasts.